-This is good news for the church because ecclesiology depends on the ascension.
+Ecclesiology depends on the ascension.
 A proper ecclesiology will acknowledge the ascended Savior as the dispenser of all good gifts, by His Spirit, for the sake of building His church and bringing her to completion.
 The exalted Christ is head of the church, seated “at the right hand of the Majesty on high” (Heb.
 1:3).
 Charles Hodge affirms, “It was for the church, for the consummation of the work of redemption that as the God-man He has been thus exalted over all created being.”
 Christ’s ascension and session at God’s right hand are thus key to understanding the work of the church, for it is from God’s right hand that He has sent His Spirit to empower the church in its work.
 Christ has not left us as orphans but has sent His Spirit to dwell within us.
 By His Spirit, He is gathering and perfecting the saints, and He accomplishes this through the ministry of His church.
-This is His vision—gathering and perfecting.
 But how does He do this?

 Christ’s Means: Word and Sacrament

 The vision of Christ is carried out by the appointed means of Christ, known as the means of grace.
 These are the means by which He gathers and perfects His saints.
 The Westminster Confession defines them as “the ministry, oracles, and ordinances of God.”
-These means of grace are the Word of God and the sacraments—both of which have been committed to divinely-instituted ecclesiastical offices whence they are administered.
+These means of grace are the Word of God and the sacraments.

-First, the Word, especially the preached Word, retains pride of place in the Reformed tradition.
 God has given His Word for the encouragement, instruction, and edification of His people.
 Paul says in 2 Timothy 3:16–17, “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
 The Word tells us all things necessary for faith and life and tells us how God would have us worship Him.
+Therefore, the Word, especially the preached Word, retains pride of place in the Reformed tradition.

 As the ascended and exalted Lord, Christ remains head of the church.
 He will build His church, and the gates of hell will not prevail against it (Matt.
 16:18).
 And He has revealed the means by which He is building His church.
 Let us not be anxious, then, at the Lord’s tarrying.
 Let us neither add nor subtract from His blueprint.
 He knows what He is doing, and He is able to carry out His vision for His people perfectly and to completion.
 Christ is gathering and perfecting His church, and He is doing this by communicating His covenant promises and demands through the simple forms of Word and sacrament.
 To these we attend, and in Him we trust.